jeremeevans/Espalier.Validate/README.md

 * Push validation down into services and the domain to keep code DRY.
 * Things should run async and in parallel whenever possible to make it fast.

+## Why use Espalier.Validate instead of data annotations?

+* Espalier.Validate has no dependencies on ASP.NET and other web-related binaries.
+That makes it not icky to have it in your domain models and entities.
+* Espalier.Validate provides Validate.That for dynamically validing object's properties.
+* You can contribute to this repository and help make a library you will enjoy using for a long time instead of being pissed off when Microsoft throws out (yet another!) their technology.

 ## Using the library

 ### To return a JSON payload with errors from your Web API 2 project